nasherm/lox-box/README.md

     ./plox.py

-## Rox (status: building)
+## Rlox (status: building)
 This is a compiler for Lox written in Rust.
 Following in the tradition of other bytecode VMs such as the JVM, and LLVM, this leverages the [three phase compiler model](https://www.aosabook.org/en/llvm.html).
 Written in Rust, it uses the features of the development language including functional programming, memory safety and rich typing to allow for easy development This compiler does perform optimisations, and supports garbage collection.